 All systems which include a battery shall be electrically connected in a manner which ensures that any non-solar generated electricity used to charge the battery is not later metered as solar generated power.
-This can be done in one of twothree ways:
+This can be done in one of three ways:

 - 1. The meter used to report production is electrically located before the battery charger and does not measure any power that is drawn from the battery bank. - 2.
-A net meter is connected to the system that runs in reverse when any non-solar power, including on-site generator power, is used to charge the battery bank.
+A net meter is connected to the system that runs in reverse when any non-solar power, including on-site generator power, is used to charge the battery bank. - 3.
+The inverters' software setting is configured to prevent the battery from charging via line power.
+This software setting may not be changed for the duration of the project's participation in the Adjustable Block Program.